MLK Day march to remember man of peace

 The Rev. Martin Luther King, Jr., will be remembered by a march from the University of Arizona to Reid Park on Monday morning.

-A Festival Celebration will be held near the park's DeMeester Outdoor Performance Center from 10:30 a.m. to 3 p.m.
+A Festival Celebration will be held in the park beginning at 10:30 a.m.

 Martin Luther King, Jr., Day is celebrated the third Monday in January, to be near King's Jan.
 15 birthday.